peatoe/tallinn-traffic-cam-selfie/CONTRIBUTING.md

 - Keep commits small with lowercase, present-tense messages ("add favorites sorting").
+- Say which device(s) you tested on (e.g. "tested on iPhone 15, Safari").
+  A PR without a tested device named will be asked for one.
 - UI changes: include a before/after screenshot, and check both the 375 px phone width and a desktop width.
 - If you touched licensing-relevant things (assets, data, embedded works),